xx0lucas0xx/HTML-and-CSS-projects/README.md

 bootstrap4_project

 	academy_cinemas.html
-[a webpage for a movie thetre that displays when the movies play and a discription of them]
+a webpage for a movie theater that displays when the movies play and a description of them

 ---

-Creating-a-CSS-menu
+## Creating-a-CSS-menu

 	css_menu_rollover.html
-[testing how to make menu and hover effects]
+testing how to make menu and hover effects

----

-One-Page-Website
+## One-Page-Website

 	one-page-website.html
-[a webpage with a navbar that jumps to different sections of the page about butterflys with hover effects on plant photos]
+a webpage with a navbar that jumps to different sections of the page about butterflies with hover effects on plant photos

 ---

-Project
+## Project

 	Basic-HTML-Template.html
-[a webpage with colored boxes and smiley faces, when you put your mouse over the boxes the eyes open and the image drops to the bottom of the square container it is in]
+a webpage with colored boxes and smiley faces, when you put your mouse over the boxes the eyes open and the image drops to the bottom of the square container it is in

 	col.html
-[a webpage to practice making columns and how to customize them]
+a webpage to practice making columns and how to customize them

 	index1.html
-[A website built for the Reservation of SCP facility tours, has photos of scps, menu that links to different parts of the page, and form at the bottom to submit your information]
+A website built for the Reservation of SCP facility tours, has photos of SCP's, menu that links to different parts of the page, and form at the bottom to submit your information

 	photo-package.html
-[photo animation and container]
+photo animation and container